 Many equines are sensitive to sugar and starch due to the resultant rise in insulin levels.
 This can manifest as slightly ‘footy’ through to clinical laminitis.

 If hay has not been analysed, it is impossible to know if it is suitable for Equine Metabolic Syndrome (EMS) or PPID horses and ponies which are inherently at risk from laminitis.

 Every batch of feetfirstTM hay has undergone the most rigorous tests available and meets our standard of less than 10% combined sugar (ESC) and starch.

 Why Water Soluble Carbohydrates are important for weight management

 Most Water Soluble Carbohydrate (WSC) is digested in the hindgut where the fermentation process slowly releases their breakdown products (sugars) into the bloodstream.
 This slow release does not cause a surge in blood glucose so insulin levels respond more slowly.
 They do however still contribute to the energy content of the diet and this is reflected in the Digestible Energy (DE) value.

-If your horse or pony is a good doer, then soaking feetfirstTM hay will remove some of the Water Soluble Carbohydrates and reduce the energy content of the diet.
+If your horse or pony is a very good doer and you want to increase the rate of weight loss, then soaking feetfirstTM hay will remove some of the Water Soluble Carbohydrates and reduce the energy content of the diet.
 By varying the soaking times, you can adjust the energy content according to work load, grass availability and quality.
 Soaking for shorter periods or feeding dry will provide more energy whereas soaking for up to 12 hours will reduce the energy content as much as possible.